MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-onprem-faq.md

 **Question:** Are there any requirements for network bandwidth?
 **Answer:** We recommend that your network connection has good throughput.
 But because each environment is different, throughput also depends on the amount of data being sent.
 Using Azure ExpressRoute can help guarantee a minimum level of throughput between on-premises and the Azure datacenters.

-You can use a partner's [Azure Speed Test app](https://azurespeedtest.azurewebsites.net/) to help gauge your throughput.
+You can use the [Azure Speed Test app](https://azurespeedtest.azurewebsites.net/) to help gauge your throughput.

 **Question:** Can the gateway Windows service run with an Azure Active Directory (Azure AD) account?
 **Answer:** No. The Windows service needs a valid Windows account.
 By default, the service runs with the Service security identifier (SID) *NT SERVICE\PBIEgwService*.